Poetics and Plant Medicine

 • Colorful poster with bubble letter font that says 'Poetics and Plant Medicine' and 'January 15, 2026' and a list of names 'hannah baer, Michelle Lhooq, Arun Saldhana' and the location 'Bathers Library'.
 Hand-drawn illustration of foot and large eye.

-Posters and logo design by Paul Ebencamp.
+Posters and logo design by Paul Ebenkamp.

 This project was supported financially by the UC Berkeley Center for the Science of Psychedelics (BCSP) and its Psychedelics in Society and Culture initiative, funded by Flourish Trust.
 The Psychedelics in Society and Culture Fellowship Program is a collaborative initiative between the UC Berkeley Center for the Science of Psychedelics (BCSP) and the Center for Interdisciplinary Critical Inquiry (CICI).